 Drop pomegranate seeds into your ice cube trays, fill with water, freeze et voilà – vampire fang ice cubes.

-Scour online for themed, shaped ice moulds – we found pumpkins, skulls, bones and more.
+Scour the web for themed ice moulds – we found pumpkins, skulls, bones and more.

 If you’re catering for children or people with a more delicate palate, mix up a simple squash of cranberry juice, lemonade and fresh lime.
-Spruce it up with ghoulish garnishes, like frogspawn-y passion fruit seeds or lychee eyeballs.
+Spruce it up with ghoulish garnishes, like frogspawny passion fruit seeds or lychee eyeballs as shown in our eyeball snot-tail recipe.

 Follow Julia’s tips for finishing off your drink with eerie flair…